aknot242/terraform-nginx-auth/README.md

     git clone https://github.com/f5devcentral/nginx-unprivileged-f5xc
     ```

-2. If you already have an NGINX plus license, download the crt and key files from the MyF5 portal.
+2. If you already have an NGINX Plus license, download the crt and key files from the MyF5 portal.
 New to NGINX Plus?
 You can [request a free 30-day trial](https://www.nginx.com/free-trial-request/) which includes a crt and key.

 3. Copy the nginx-repo.crt and nginx-repo.key files to the root of the cloned repo. **Do not commit these files to Git!**